 Korean Air credit cards

 The handful of co-branded Korean Air SKYPASS Visa cards issued by U.S. Bank tend to fly under the radar.
-However, depending on the card and the current welcome offer, you can earn a sizeable sign-up bonus of up to 60,000 bonus miles.
-The annual fees range from $0 to $450.
+However, depending on the card and its current welcome offer, you can earn a sizable welcome bonus of up to 60,000 bonus miles.
+The annual fees range from $0 to over $400.

-The SKYPASS Visa Signature offers the sweet spot in terms of an annual fee and sign-up bonus, with decent earning rates and a couple of other perks.
+The SKYPASS Visa Signature offers a solid balance between the annual fee and sign-up bonus, along with decent earning rates and a couple of other perks.
 Its annual fee is $99.

 Business owners also have the option to open the SKYPASS Visa Signature® Business Card.
-It has similar perks and carries the same annual fee.
+It has similar perks and carries a $99 annual fee.

-Other than earning points from a SKYPASS credit card or transferring from hotel programs, the only other real way to earn SKYPASS miles is by flying with Korean Air — or its airline partners — and crediting the flight to SKYPASS.
+Other than earning points from a SKYPASS credit card or transferring from hotel programs, the only other way to earn SKYPASS miles is by flying with Korean Air — or its airline partners — and crediting the flight to SKYPASS.
+Korean Air is a member of the SkyTeam alliance, so you can credit flights from airlines such as Delta, Air France, and SAS to SKYPASS.

 Korean Air SKYPASS Award Chart

-As airlines continue to adopt dynamic pricing, award charts are becoming a thing of the past — but thankfully, Korean Air hasn't done away with its charts just yet.
+As airlines continue to adopt dynamic pricing, award charts are becoming a thing of the past — but thankfully, Korean Air hasn't done away with its charts.
 Here is the redemption table for Korean Air SKYPASS awards on the carrier's own flights for departures from Korea.
 Required mileage is for a one-way award:

 Arrival Region + SeasonEconomyPrestigeFirst